ksamuk/pixy/README.md

 If you use `pixy` in your research, please cite the manuscript below, as well the [Zenodo DOI](https://zenodo.org/badge/latestdoi/181987337) of specific version of pixy used for your project..

 **Manuscript**<br>
 Korunes, K.L. and Samuk, K. (2021), pixy: Unbiased estimation of nucleotide diversity and divergence in the presence of missing data.
-Molecular Ecology Resources.
-Accepted Author Manuscript. https://doi.org/10.1111/1755-0998.13326
+Molecular Ecology Resources. https://doi.org/10.1111/1755-0998.13326

 **Zenodo DOI for various versions of pixy**<br>
 Go to https://zenodo.org/badge/latestdoi/181987337 and find the DOI that matches the version used (the current version is shown first).